 - Signs of bleeding in the stomach – bloody or tarry stools, coughing up blood or vomiting that looks like ground coffee;

-- High blood pressure – severe headache, pounding in the neck or ears, nosebleed, anxiety, confusion;
+- High blood pressure – a severe headache, pounding in the neck or ears, nosebleed, anxiety, confusion;

-- Severe skin reaction – fever, sore throat, swelling of the face or tongue, burning of the eyes, skin pain followed by a red or purple rash that spreads (especially to the face or upper body) and causes blistering and peeling.
+- Severe skin reaction – fever, sore throat, swelling of the face or tongue, burning of the eyes, skin pain followed by a red or purple rash that spreads (especially to the front or upper body), blistering and peeling.

 Voltaren’s common side effects may include:

 - Headache, dizziness, drowsiness;